ACA Board Profile

 Volunteering at ACA competitions has been an incredibly rewarding experience.
 Meeting the other organizers, learning more about the sport, and helping athletes reach their potential has become his new favorite hobby.

 Jeremy is constantly amazed by the climbing community.
 Athletes cheering on their competitors, volunteers donating hundreds of hours of their time, and the overall positivity make this sport truly unique.
-He’s looking forward to help the ACA provide an improved membership experience
+He’s looking forward to help the ACA provide an improved membership experience.

 • Mark Derksen